Canadian Fire Rescue College

 Industry-Aligned Firefighter Training in Canada

 Becoming a firefighter requires more than physical ability.
-It demands professional training, technical knowledge, and disciplined hands-on experience grounded in recognized industry standards.
+It demands professional training, technical knowledge, disciplined hands-on experience, and a clear understanding of the recruitment process.
 The Firefighter I & II Training Program at Canadian Fire Rescue College is a comprehensive pre-service program designed for individuals pursuing a career in the fire service across Canada and the United States.

-With a strong emphasis on safety, teamwork, and real-world application, this industry-aligned firefighter training program prepares graduates to move confidently into the recruitment process, further department-specific training, and long-term service within the fire and emergency response profession.
+With a strong emphasis on safety, teamwork, real-world application, and career readiness, this industry-aligned firefighter training program prepares graduates to move confidently into the recruitment process, further department-specific training, and long-term service within the fire and emergency response profession.

-Explore the sections below to learn more about program structure, certifications, training delivery, and on-campus learning.
+Explore the sections below to learn more about program structure, certifications, training delivery, admission requirements, tuition, additional costs, on-campus learning, and career preparation.

 Students can begin the online course at any point in time, but the practical component does have set dates that students must apply before, and select dates they must attend our new Red Deer campus on.
 Students must pick one scheduled class to attend from the list below: